StarlineOutwood/5e_Character_Sheet/README.md

 # 5e_Character_Sheet
 Character sheet based on 5th edition Dungeons and Dragons rules.

+Submission 2

+At the moment you are able to remove a character, and see the characters own page.
+I am currently expanding the character sheet to actually include all the stats, and it is nearly ready. after that, you will have a functioning character sheet.
+Next i will need to do signing in and out, then it should be functionally ready.
+After that i can add some nice things here and there, but then at least the basics will be covered

+Submission 1

 At the moment you can add a character with a name, race, class and level to a database.
 I am working on removing a character and adding a database with all the information about already excisting races and classes.
 I had a lot of technical problems to get started, so I am not exactly at where I would want to be, but im sure it will get better from here.

+Plan

 When this project is ready, you should be able to: